MClemot/SkeletonLearning/README.md

 ![Graphical abstract](Images/overview_spot.png)

 ## Dependencies
-We use python3.10 for compatibility with the bpy library

-The following Python packages are required:
+We use Python 3.10 for compatibility with the bpy library.
+The following packages are required:
 * bpy (only for renderings)
 * gudhi
 * matplotlib